equinix-labs/metal-github-actions-workshop/docs/index.md

 * <https://github.com/equinix-labs/metal-device-action>
 * <https://github.com/equinix-labs/metal-sweeper-action>

-The goals of this workshop are:
+The goal of this workshop is to create and run a GitHub Actions workflow that will:

+* create a project
+* provisions a device in the project
-* Create a GitHub Actions workflow that creates a project, provisions a device, and then deletes the project & device
+* delete the project & device

 ## Workshop agenda